 HIV stands for Human Immunodeficiency Virus.

-You can become infected with HIV from anyone who is already infected, even if they don't appear to be ill and even if they haven't yet tested HIV-positive.
-HIV is present in the blood, vaginal fluid, semen, and breast milk of people who are HIV positive and it can only be passed on through contact with these bodily fluids by:
+You can become infected with HIV from anyone who already has the virus, even if they don't appear to be ill and even if they haven't yet tested HIV-positive.
+HIV is present in the blood, vaginal fluid, semen and breast milk of people who are HIV positive.
+It can only be passed on through contact with these bodily fluids by:

 - having unprotected vaginal or anal sex with someone who is infected